rsdoiel/rsdoiel.github.io/blog/2025/08/31/Building_Your_Own_Antenna.md

 When I want to add a feed to a collection I just open the Markdown file for the collection and add another list element that points to the feed.
 Example, `- [Robert's blog](https://rsdoiel.github.io/rss.xml)`.
 To remove a feed from a collection, I just edit the Markdown file and delete that line.

 The Markdown file is read each time you run `antenna harvest`.
-It'll only harvest items it lines that match the simple markdown list item pattern I've shown above.
+It'll only harvest items it finds matching the simple markdown list item pattern I've shown above.

 ### Updating your Antenna website